 This article explains what to expect if you or a member of your family asks for assistance from your local authority social services department or if another professional asks a social worker to visit because they have concerns about the welfare of a member of your family.
 To find the number for your local social services you will need to contact your local authority.
 You can find your local social services here.

-These fears are natural but a child will only be removed if you voluntarily agree to it or there is very clear evidence that they are at risk of significant harm, and there is a court order in place.
+These fears are natural but a child will only be removed if you voluntarily agree to it or there is very clear evidence that they are at risk of significant harm and there is a court order in place.
 If they consider that your child is in immediate danger, the police can take a child into ‘police protection’, but they have to return your child to your care within the next 48 hours unless the court makes an Emergency Protection Order (EPO).

 There are different departments in social services to support varying needs.
-There is an adult social services department which provides services to the elderly and working age adults who have learning difficulties, physical or mental health problems, or addictions.
-If a child is looking after a parent with a disability, they might be referred to as a ‘young carer’ and there may be special provisions in place to help these cases.
+There is an adult social services department, which provides services to the elderly and working age adults who have learning difficulties, physical or mental health problems, or addictions.
+If a child is looking after a parent with a disability, they might be referred to as a ‘young carer’ and there may be special provisions in place to help if this is the situation.
 Often, social care services for adults who have a mental illness or an addiction are provided by a mental health trust.

 It is common for these different departments to work together if a family or individual needs this.
 The aim is to coordinate their services in the interests of the family as a whole.
 If there are concerns that a child may be suffering, or is at risk of harm, the work with the family will be led by a social worker from the children’s services department (sometimes referred to as children’s services).

 Referrals to social services can happen in a number of ways.
 You can request help yourself by calling your local social services - you can find your local social services here.
 Referrals can be made by other professionals who are working with your family or children, including schools, GPs, health visitors, and more.
 If there are concerns that a child is being abused or neglected, professionals, family members or anyone else who is concerned can approach social services, the police or contact the NSPCC directly for advice.

-If the social services department of your local authority (LA) consider your child is at risk of harm or in need of additional help or your child may have been abused or neglected, they have a duty to talk with you, your child, relevant professionals and sometimes close relatives who know your child well.
+If the social services department of your local authority consider you or your child are in need of additional help or your child may have been abused or neglected, they have a duty to talk with you, your child, relevant professionals and sometimes close relatives who know your child well.
 This is to assess what actions should be taken to improve things for the family and protect your child from harm.
 There are many ways in which social services and their partner agencies can help you and your children so it is important to try and work alongside them and cooperate as best you can.

 If they have been in touch to let you know that they are conducting a ‘safeguarding’ or a ‘child protection’ inquiry (Section 47) it is important not to panic.
-It is natural to feel anxious and frightened in this situation but you should be informed by social services what the process involves and be given leaflets about what you can do.
+It is natural to feel anxious and frightened in this situation but you should be informed by social services what the process involves and be given information about what you can do.
 Unless there are particular circumstances preventing them, they may call or write to you and let you know they are conducting an assessment of your child’s needs and if there are any risks to their health or development.
 They should give you an idea of how long this assessment is likely to take, and if they don’t, make sure you ask them.
 In most cases these assessments result in them providing support and other services, with your agreement, in the family home.